aws/aws-cdk-rfcs/text/0507-subnets.md

 const elasticIp = new ElasticIp({
   domain: Domain.VPC

-  // Other properties, such as networkBorderGroup and publicIpv4Pool
+  // Other properties, such as networkBorderGroup and publicIpv4Pool,
   // are also available.
 Omitted here for brevity.
 });

-const natGateway = publicSubnet.addNatGateway({elasticIp});
+const natGateway = publicSubnet.addNatGateway('natgw', {elasticIp});

 const routeTable = vpc.addRouteTable('routeTable', {
   routes: [